sslab-gatech/hydra/README.md

 It provides building blocks for file system fuzzing, including multi-dimensional input mutators, feedback engines, a libOS-based executor, and a bug reproducer with test case minimizer.
-Developers only need to focus on building the core logic for finding bugs of their own interests.
+Developers only need to focus on writing (or bringing in) a checker which defines the core logic for finding the types of bugs of their own interests.
+Along with the framework,
-This repository includes our in-house developed crash consistency checker (SymC3), with which 9 new crash consistency bugs were revealed from ext4, Btrfs, F2FS, and FSCQ.
+this repository includes our in-house developed crash consistency checker (SymC3), with which 11 new crash consistency bugs were revealed from `ext4`, `Btrfs`, `F2FS`, and from two verified file systems: `FSCQ` and `Yxv6`.

 ## Contents